- Difficulty: Moderate+

 Day 1: Arrival to Oropesa

-Your arrival to Oropesa, which can be easily reached by train from Madrid.
-(1:40 h).
+Your arrival to Oropesa, which can be easily reached by train from Madrid (1:40 h).
+Arrive with time to explore this beautiful medieval town, lose yourself in the cobbled streets and discover its historic gems!

 Day 2: Oropesa to Jarandilla de la Vera

 Your cycling adventure begins today!
 Through typical Mediterranean woodland, your route leads you along the foothills of the Gredos Mountains, whose granite cliffs are a perfect backdrop for the day's route providing stunning views.
 Jarandilla de la Vera, final destination of the day, showcases architectural wonders such as the churches of San Agustin and Ntra.
 Señora de la Torre.
 Your stay tonight is in a spectacular castle that once hosted Emperor Charles V for several months!

 34 or 41 miles (55 or 67 km) / Climb: 612 m